 Sample Reward-Rule-Consequence Scenarios

-Now you have the tools to put into action for three-to-five-year-olds.
-The structure in a preschooler's environment should still be very positive and focused primarily on rewards.
-In addition, you can now start to develop your child's conscience.
+Now you have the tools to put into action for toddlers.
+The structure in a toddler's environment should be very positive and focused primarily on rewards, the “peanuts” that lead your child step by step in the desired direction.

 How to Reward Good Behavior